noahehall/theBookOfNoah/0current/architectural thinking/heccya.md

   - continue to think through this distinction
   - i've yet to see it put in terms this way

+### types of patterns

+- distributed: components can be fully decoupled with heavy reliance on the communication channel
+- centralized:
+- decentralized:

 ```sh
   # copypaste this structure for all
   #### name_of_pattern